Inflectra/rapise-documentation/docs/Guide/ai_dashboard.md

 ### Rapise 8.3 AI Command Cache Changes

-If you have AI tests created with Rapise 8.2, all code generated for AI commands will be still successfully loaded from `AI\commands` folder.
-If you will regenerate code for a command or generate code for a new command, it will be placed into corresponding `ai.commands.json` file located in the same folder as the RVL file.
+If you have AI tests created with Rapise 8.2, all code generated for AI commands will still be successfully loaded from the `AI\commands` folder.
+If you regenerate code for a command or generate code for a new command, it will be placed into the corresponding `ai.commands.json` file located in the same folder as the RVL file.